mixxxdj/manual/source/chapters/setup.rst

           of going through the computer), but the master output level will be low even if there is no sound on the inputs.
 To get the maximum output level from these soundcards, you may need to set this knob to only send output from the computer and none from the input(s).
-Typically this is done by turning the knob clockwise as far as it turns.

 .. _setup-controller-and-external-card: